CheesyLaZanya/godot-ai-toolkit/README.md

 # Setup

-1. Download Godot 4.0 Beta 7
+1. Download and extract the Godot 4.0 Beta 7

-This project was made for the latest Godot 4 beta build (Godot 4.0 Beta 7 at the time of writing).
-It uses the standard build of Godot (not .NET)
+This project was made for the latest Godot 4 beta build (Godot 4.0 Beta 7 at the time of writing) It uses the standard build of Godot (not .NET)
 Godot 4.0 Beta 7 can be found here: [https://godotengine.org/article/dev-snapshot-godot-4-0-beta-7#downloads](https://godotengine.org/article/dev-snapshot-godot-4-0-beta-7#downloads)